TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

     - ^^==Sonarr 1==^^ = The main 1080p WEB-DL Sonarr.
     - {++Sonarr 2++} = 4K/2160p (UHD) WEB-DL Sonarr.

-    This option will show how to cherry-pick which movies/TV shows you want as 4K/2160p (UHD).
+    This option will show how to selectively add which movies/TV shows you want as 4K/2160p (UHD).

 ### Extra preparation (using profiles)